TOGoS/TMCMG/README.md

 generation functions.
 TNL files contain any number of named expression definitions and one non-named expression that will be used when generating terrain.
 Expressions can refer to named expressions defined earlier using their name.
-See scripts/example.tnl for an example script using many different predefined and user-defined functions.
+The tnl3-scripts/ directory contains some example scripts.

 TNL has been updated from v1 to v3, and there are significant (but manageable) differences between them.
 Older scripts will need to